cosminadrianpopescu/vim-sql-workbench/README.md

 *Note*: there is an autocomplete for the column name

-## SWSqlFilterColumn
+## SWSqlFilter

 *Parameters*:

-* column name: the name of the column to filter

-This will apply a filter on the specified column.
-The filter can be either a mathematical expression (like `<= 2`) if the column is an `integer` or `float` column.
-If the column is of type `string`, you can have as a filter a regular expression.
-For example, `^exact name$`.
+* where: The `where` condition for the current resultset.

+This will construct a query from the given resultsets query with an added `where` to filter it.

 *Note*: there is an autocomplete for the column name

-## SWSqlUnfilterColumn
+## SWSqlUnfilter

-*Parameters*:

-* column name: the name of the column to unfilter

-This will remove any filters applied on the specified column.
+This will remove any filters applied on the specified resultset

-*Note*: there is an autocomplete for the column name

-## SWSqlRemoveAllFilters

-This will remove all filters applied for the current resultset.

 #SWSqlBufferConnect